 Last but not least, Spring is perfect for an evening walk around the city.
 Take a walk over the Ponte Vecchio Bridge and along the river’s edge.
-Then to head up to the viewpoint Piazzale Michelangelo for sunset to relax and enjoy.
-The perfect location to end an evening in Florence.
+Then head up to the viewpoint of Piazzale Michelangelo for sunset to relax and enjoy.
+The perfect location to end an evening in is Florence.

 By Paula at Truly Expat